 Sports physiotherapy is offered at all our Sydney physiotherapy locations.

 At Sports Focus we have experienced Massage Therapists who work to restore optimal function, wellness and health through various types of massage therapies.
 Relaxing and restorative or remedial and injury specific our therapists can help.

-Sydney Massage therapyis offered at our Castle Hill, CBD 428 George, Liverpool, Mt Pritchard and CBD Wynyard physiotherapy locations.
+Shockwave therapy is offered at our Liverpool, Mt Pritchard, Northbridge and CBD Wynyard physiotherapy locations.